-The belt guides, or sometimes called belt keepers, are small rod-shaped posts that go around the pulleys.
+The belt guides, sometimes called belt keepers, are small rod-shaped posts that go around the pulleys.
 On some lawn mowers belt guides travel alongside the belts depending on how long the belt must travel.

 Belt guides can move out of place or become bent when a belt snaps or the belt has a lot of slack in it.
 The extra slack can cause the belt to hit the guide and bend the belt guide back toward the pulleys sometimes causing the belt to jump off the pulley and slip off your mower.

 Keep in mind, belt guides should never touch the belt.
 Instead, they should be very close to the belt remaining 1/8″ to 1/4″ away from the pulley.
 Brackets can be adjusted by hitting them with a small hammer or using a vice grip to move the brackets back into place.

 Inspect your belt to check if it seems loose.
 This can be a sign it is time to replace it.
-We like to replace our mower belts at the same time because one is pretty worn or stretched from normal use; the other is probably due to be changed.
+We like to replace our mower belts at the same time because one is pretty worn or stretched from normal use; the other is probably due to being changed.